AlibabaCloudDocs/slb/intl.en-US/Quick Start (New Console)/Tutorial overview.md

 This tutorial guides you to create an Internet SLB instance to forward requests to backend ECS instances.

 **Note:** Before creating an SLB instance, you must plan your SLB service, such as the instance type, region, and more.
-For more information, see [Before you begin](reseller.en-US/Quick Start (New Console)/Before you begin.md#).
+For more information, see [Preparations](reseller.en-US/Quick Start (New Console)/Before you begin.md#).

 The tutorial includes the following tasks: